 FYI: Uniform Bar Exam (UBE)

-As defined by the National Conference of Bar Examiners, “The UBE is designed to test knowledge and skills that every lawyer should be able to demonstrate prior to becoming licensed to practice law.
+The National Conference of Bar Examiners states, “The UBE is designed to test knowledge and skills that every lawyer should be able to demonstrate prior to becoming licensed to practice law.
 It results in a portable score that can be used to apply for admission in other UBE jurisdictions.”

-For example, California is not covered under the UBE which means if you go OUT of California for law school but want to practice in California after law school you need to make sure to take the California State Bar separately.
+For example, the UBE does not cover California.
+So, if you go OUTSIDE California for law school but want to practice in California, you must take the California State Bar separately.

-The law school you attend should be able to help you navigate the bar exam process toward the last year of law school.
-Click here to explore which states are currently included in the UBE and to find the contact info for each state’s bar examiner office.
+When you’re near your final year, your law school should be able to help you navigate the bar exam process.
+Click here to find which states fall under the UBE and the contact info for each state’s bar examiner office.